bashcode/Pyscan/README.md

 # Pyscan
-Pyscan - A fast malware scanner using ShellScannerPatterns
+Pyscan - A fast malware scanner using ShellScannerPatterns.
+> Coded by Felipe Montes and Gerardo Smith

 ==